-With regard to our special provisions, we have a clear transition policy attached to our main SEND/Inclusion Policy.
+With regard to our special provisions, we have a clear transition process as part of our main SEND Policy.
 We endeavour to help children settle in quickly when moving to Riverside, to minimise anxiety and enable a smooth transition between schools.